offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 The key point of dissimilarity to remember:

 1. **C++ does not come with a garbage collector**.
 You are responsible for releasing memory, although the C++ standard library has a lot of pieces to help with this.
 1. C++ has a lot of legacy baggage and many edge cases.
-Compared to Java/C#, the language is powerful but also deeply convoluted with many foot-guns and esoteric syntax / semantic errors.
+Compared to Java/C#, the language is powerful but also deeply convoluted with many foot-guns and esoteric syntax / semantics.
 1. C++ has a lot of ambiguous behaviour.
 Compared to Java/C#, the language specifically carves out pieces of the spec and leaves it as platform-specific behaviour, undefined behaviour, etc.. so that compilers have more room to optimize code.

 The rest of the document assumes the following base knowledge: